mityax/gnome-extension-touchup/CONTRIBUTING.md

 make changes in your IDE, just save them, switch back to the second TTY, and hit the restart button.

+**Note:** Though running natively yields the overall best experience, there is at the moment no way to see uncaught exceptions.
+Should you entertain suspicion that an error might occurr in a certain scenario, try running a nested shell – uncaught errors are then logged to its stdout.

 ### Running in a nested shell
 You can also run the extension in a nested instance of Gnome Shell.
 While this might cause issues in specific cases, it can be sufficient when working